Accessing WiFi Calling on your device

 Yes.
 WiFi Calling will work when connected to a mobile phone WiFi hotspot.

 Yes.
-If you're within range of a WiFi connection and there is no TPG mobile coverage available, your device will automatically use WiFi Calling to make or receive calls.
+If you're within range of a WiFi connection and there is no Internode mobile coverage available, your device will automatically use WiFi Calling to make or receive calls.
 It will choose the best connection type (5G, 4G, 3G, WiFi) available and automatically route calls through that connection.

 Can I use WiFi Calling on a VPN?